🗓️ Song release date: September 2, 2025 on Spotify

 The First Loop.

-Ultimately, they discover the harsh truth, this entire realm was shaped and distorted by Mr. David’s own prayer.
-Season One ends with sacrifice, acceptance, and a prayer finally answered, opening the door to a greater mystery.
+Season One closes with sacrifice, acceptance, and a single prayer finally answered… opening the door to a far greater mystery.

-📖 Main Story
+đź“– Main Story

-Chapter 1: Whisper in the Hallway
+Chapter 1: Â Whisper in the Hallway

 The air is no longer just air it’s a thick soup of absence and decaying memory.
 Every breath feels like inhaling the dust of forgotten eras, a chill that pierces through bone and marrow, making every hair on your neck stand up.
 This is the hallway a tube without a beginning or an end, constructed from coagulated shadows and a floor that feels like black ice beneath your feet.
 The ceiling lights or whatever source emits that pale glow flicker in erratic rhythms.
 Like the dying heartbeat of a colossal beast.
 One blink lasts three seconds, then darkness for six, then a tremble of dim light for ten.
 This creates a mad dance of shadows.
 In those moments of flicker, the walls are revealed not stone, not concrete, but surfaces that seem wet, glistening with oil, sometimes reflecting faces that aren’t your own.

 Footsteps echo.
 Loud, alone, and far too real for a place that isn’t.
 They belong to Mr. David The Broken Link.
 Once a man in a crisp white lab coat, eyes burning with curiosity, now a ghost made of error, a signal glitch doomed to walk forever.
 Listen closely and you won’t just hear the bootsteps you’ll hear static hissing, jammed machine noises, and the soft groans of a man trapped in his own frequency.
 He is never fully solid.
-Sometimes seen as a tall silhouette in a tattered lab coat.
+Sometimes seen as a tall silhouette in a tattered lab coat.Â

 Other times, just a distortion in the air, like heatwaves off summer pavement, with brief, terrifying glimpses of wide eyes filled with horror, a mouth forever open in a silent scream.
 The smell of ozone, hot metal, and cold sweat always follows him.
 His voice is a tragic collage; a calm, at one moment, A screeming "Don’t go there..." then harsh radio burst, "#ERROR!%#", then a desperate, whispered Morse code: ".--. .-. . . -" (PREET).
 A walking tragedy, forever stuck in the moment of his catastrophic failure.
 From within his echo, like a pearl surfacing like from muck and another sound emerges.
 "Ahh... ahhhha..."
 A pure, broken lullaby sweet and eerie.
 It’s Shayla The Echo That Loved.
 The child of Mr. David.
 The voice that became a prayer.
 The soul that crossed dimensions not by science, but by love.
 Her voice is a paradox on one hand, terrifying in its innocence, a sound that should make you flee.
 On the other, it carries peace.
 Nostalgia for something you’ve never had.
 The sound of innocence caught forever in the space between laughter and tears.
 She appears as a girl of about six, dressed in a pale school uniform untouched by time, her form flickering between presence and memory.
 A simple blue ribbon holds her hair in a ponytail, itself glitching in and out of reality.
 Her eyes are too bright like twin moons reflecting the sorrow of worlds unseen.
 When she walks, her footsteps make no sound, yet a faint echo of laughter or her lullaby trails behind her.
 Reality itself seems to struggle to decide if she is a living child, a memory, or a reborn song.
 When she speaks, her words are crystal clear, innocent, yet layered with an unspoken ache: 'Daddy… are you still there?'
 Her voice is more than sound; it’s a beacon, a gravitational pull for lost things.
 To spirits, it is an anomaly.
 To Preet AI, it was an awakening.